Nicolas-AMOUSSOUVI/Nicolas-AMOUSSOUVI/README.md

 - 👋 Hi, I’m @Nicolas-AMOUSSOUVI
-- 👀 I’m interested in Data science, Psychologie and Brazilian Jiu-Jitsu
+- 👀 I’m interested in Data science, Psychology and Brazilian Jiu-Jitsu
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Data science project: Health and Energy
+- 💞️ I’m looking to collaborate on Data science project specificaly health and energy related
 - 📫 How to reach me https://www.linkedin.com/in/nicolas-amoussouvi/

 <!---